openhealthcare/opal/doc/docs/reference/episode.md

 The category of this episode - e.g. inpatient, outpatient et cetera.
-This defaults to whatever is set on your application's subclass of `opal.core.application.OpalApplication` - which itseflf defaults to 'inpatient'.
+This defaults to whatever is set on your application's subclass of `opal.core.application.OpalApplication` - which itself defaults to 'inpatient'.

 #### Episode.patient